autotelic/apollo-server-fastify/README.md

 ## apollo-server-fastify

-This is a self contained version of [apollo-server-fastify], completely detatched from the [apollo-server] monorepo.
-It is based off of [this fork of apollo-server].
+This is a self contained version of [apollo-server-fastify], completely detached from the [Apollo Server] monorepo.
+It has been modified to be compatible with [Fastify] v3.

-It differs from the current version of [apollo-server-fastify] in the following ways:

-- The Fastify `reply` is now accessible within the object passed to the `config.context` function [apollographql/apollo-server#3895]
-- The usage of `beforeHandler` has been replaced with `preHandler` [apollographql/apollo-server#2391]
-  - The versions of [fastify-accepts] and [fastify-cors] have also been updated.

 ### Usage

+_*Only compatible with [Fastify] v3 or higher*_.

 ```shell
 npm install @autotelic/apollo-server-fastify